 Exoprise Service Watch is Real-User Monitoring (RUM) for SaaS and third-party applications.
-Service Watch monitors mission-critical web services and applications from the end-users perspective — by watching their browser and examining third-party applications from the network perspective.
+Service Watch monitors mission-critical web services and applications from the end-user’s perspective — by watching their browser and examining third-party applications from the network perspective.

-Service Watch is good for measuring actual end user experience no matter where the user is located.
+Service Watch measures actual end user experience no matter where the user is located.
 Service Watch is perfect for remote and roaming users accessing mission-critical enterprise cloud or custom web applications.

 How To Get Started?

-Service Watch is pretty simple to get started with just like the rest of CloudReady.
+Service Watch is simple to get started with, just like the rest of the Exoprise platform.

 - Invite end-users to install the Service Watch extension.
 We recommend you try it yourself first.
 Choose end-users that exist in different environments to understand their end-user experience.